tiffanymonroe/wdi-remote-gizmo/projects/project_1/README.md

 Did you add a personal spin or creative element into your project submission?
 Did you deliver something of value to the end user?

 - **Code Quality**
-Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
+Did you follow code style guidance and best practices covered in class, such as spacing, indentation, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?

 - **Problem Solving**
 Are you able to defend why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?